 I study the causes and consequences biodiversity change in marine and freshwater systems.
 To do this, my collaborators and I use a variety of techniques at multiple scales of ecological organization—including behavioural studies, manipulative field experiments, theoretical models, and time series analyses along anthropogenic gradients— to understand how drivers like invasion, climate change, and over-exploitation are altering species interactions within aquatic food webs.
-My aim is to advance foraging and population dynamics theory in ways that help practitioners and policy makers predict and manage for future environmental conditions.
+My aim is to advance foraging and population dynamics theory in ways that help practitioners and policy makers predict and manage act future environmental conditions.
 My work takes place in close collaboration with university, government, NGO, and citizen scientists on several themes:

-A key challenge for understanding how biodiversity will respond to disturbances like climate change and biological invasion?
+How will ecosystems and the resources we derive from them respond to disturbances like climate change and biological invasion?
 A key challenge for tackling this question is a lack of general principles from which to predict the strength of novel interactions as species encounter one another for the first time.
-My research is tackling this issue by
+Our research is tackling this issue by

-Patterns, process, and consequences of invasion
+Patterns, process, and consequences of biological invasion

 Predicting the effects of invasion on recipient ecosystems is a top challenge for conservation.
 My research seeks to uncover magnitude and mechanisms of ecological change driven by invasive species in freshwater and marine communities.
 To address this ongoing problem, I build tools that help managers forecast the consequences of invasion intensification and spread, and decide how to best use resources to prevent and reverse the impacts of invasion.
 Pertinent questions that my work asks are: